fetep/pencil/README.md

 localhost:9292/reload

-Or adding the &reload parameter to a URL cause pencil to manually reload its configuration file and all graphite data.
+Or adding the &reload parameter to a URL cause pencil to manually reload its configuration file and all Graphite data.
 In the future reloading on changes in the configuration directory will be supported.
 After a change is detected a reload is scheduled, staged, and verified before being loaded into the running pencil instance.
 See